shanel/cryptonymo.us/_posts/2009-04-19-integrating-vim-and-irb.markdown

 So don't be an idiot and use this technique :)

 Update (15/05/09): Charles Nutter found a way to launch vi directly from jruby, using ffi ([fork and exec on the JVM?
 JRuby to the Rescue!](http://blog.headius.com/2009/05/fork-and-exec-on-jvm-jruby-to-rescue.html)).
 I've updated [irbrc](http://gist.github.com/98765) accordingly, it works well except on Mac OS X where exec fails intermittently.
 Haven't had time to figure out why, but couldn't replicate this problem on a Linux box.

+Update #2 (24/05/09): FFI on JRuby is a bit buggy (at least on Mac OS X), I filed a bug report ([JRUBY-3665](http://jira.codehaus.org/browse/JRUBY-3665)).
+It kind of works, but the invocation of vim fails from time to time on this platform.